Research & Innovation

 ‘A lot of innovative things are happening here’

-Computer Science Chair Dave Naumann smiles in front of a landscape while pausing on the Breakneck Ridge trailComputer Science Chair Dave Naumann smiles in front of a rolling landscape while pausing on the Breakneck Ridge trailEncompassing a quarter of both the undergraduate and graduate students at Stevens, computer science is the university’s largest department in terms of student enrollment, as well as a national leader in this rapidly expanding field.
+Computer Science Chair Dave Naumann smiles in front of a landscape while pausing on the Breakneck Ridge trailComputer Science Chair Dave Naumann smiles in front of a rolling landscape while pausing on the Breakneck Ridge trailEncompassing a quarter of both the undergraduate and graduate students at Stevens, computer science is the university’s largest department in terms of student enrollment (offered on-campus and online), as well as a national leader in this rapidly expanding field.
 One of Naumann’s goals involves further cementing the department’s standing as a top-notch research center.

 “Stevens is relatively small, but we concentrate key areas of strength,” Naumann said.